Writing & Documents for Career Building

 We seek to graduate students who have learned quite a lot about expository writing.
 However, job hunting or graduate school applications require new written genres, and can pose new challenges for students.

-1. CV and resume writing: The following links lead to sites with information on resume generators.
-But before you try two write a resume, be sure to revisit our page discussing the goals and skills of the History major, to remind yourself of the skills you bring to the table!
+The following links lead to sites with information on resume generators.
+But before you try to write a resume, be sure to revisit our page discussing the goals and skills of the History major, to remind yourself of the skills you bring to the table!

-2. Cover Letters: Cover letters are often the first point of contact between a job seeker and an employer.
-It is difficult to offer one-size-fits-all advice for the content of a cover letter, because they should be adapted to the position and feild for which you applying.
+Cover letters are often the first point of contact between a job seeker and an employer.
+It is difficult to offer one-size-fits-all advice for the content of a cover letter, because they should be adapted to the position and field for which you applying.
 These resources may be of value:

 - VCU Career Services offers workshops and support.